brain00021/osc-test/README.md

 4. change Global Variable to Redux

 ## error problem
-5. CartCreate api can't find the  merchandiseId
+5. CartCreate api can't find the  merchandiseId. even i can't find it on the product api